matrism/Tango_katalon/Documents/Compare.md

 As AngularJS is one of the most important requirenments, we should compare only angular-specific frameworks:  (but, we should also mention such frameworks as chai[156k+ downloads] and nightwatch[only 600+ downloads, but project was started on Jan 2014]))
 We need framework-base, which is tightly and rapidly and still developed and is commonly used.

-(List of nice helpers:
+List of possible useful helpers:

-    [webdriver-helper](https://www.npmjs.org/package/webdriver-helper) - for selenium-webdriver with underscore
+1. [webdriver-helper](https://www.npmjs.org/package/webdriver-helper) - for selenium-webdriver with underscore
-    [browser-perf](https://www.npmjs.org/package/browser-perf) - Measure browser performance metrics (for webdriverjs) [grunt-sauce-screenshots](https://github.com/cvrebert/grunt-sauce-screenshots) - for wd - making screenshot on SauceLabs )
+2. [browser-perf](https://www.npmjs.org/package/browser-perf) - Measure browser performance metrics (for webdriverjs)
+3. [grunt-sauce-screenshots](https://github.com/cvrebert/grunt-sauce-screenshots) - for wd - making screenshot on SauceLabs

 <span id="choosing_framework"><a name="choosing_framework"></a></span>
 ####Choosing framework

-We decided to compare some e2e testing frameworks that use Selenium.
+We made a selection of frameworks for final comparison.
 They are:

 1. ProtractorJS